Example data structure for image-text pairs

 # Generate predictions (implementation depends on task)

-= model.generate(**batch)
+outputs = model.generate(**batch)

-outputs = model.processor.batch_decode(
+predictions = model.processor.batch_decode(

-outputs, skip_special_tokens
+outputs, skip_special_tokens=True

 )